 Why Choose Weight Loss Dog Food

 The main reason people choose a weight loss dog food is because they’ve realized that they have an overweight dog.
 But do you know how to tell if your dog is overweight?
-While determining if your dog needs to lose a few pounds is a conversation you should have with your vet (and another reason why those yearly checkups are so important), there are ways to determine on your own if weight gain is an issue you should begin to address with your vet.
+While determining if your dog needs to lose a few pounds is a conversation you should have with your vet (and another reason why those yearly checkups are so important), there are ways to determine on your own if weight gain and a potential weight reduction or weight loss plan is an issue you should begin to address with your veterinarian.

 Using a Body Condition Score chart is a great starting point to see if your pup is close to the size they should be at.
 A Body Condition Score (BCS) is a rating that is typically on a scale of 1-5, with 1 being too thin, 5 being obese, and 3 being the idea score that your dog should be at.
 Some versions also use a rating of 1-9.
 To measure your dog’s BCS, you can use the chart below.
 PetMD recommends the following method to help you decide which area on the chart your dog lands: